Merkoba/Meltdown/arguments.md

 ---

-### symbol-emphasize-text
+### symbol-expand-text

-The text to use for the emphasize prompt
+The text to use for the expand prompt

-Default: "Please emphasize the last point."
+Default: "Please expand on the last point."

 Type: str